 • Others;

-With any other type of visa, depending on the period you stay in Japan, if your focus is to live in the country you must find a way to stay there or apply for a permanent visa if you exceed the number of years.
+With any other type of visa, depending on the length of stay in Japan, if your focus is to live in the country, you should find a way to stay there or apply for a permanent visa if you exceed the number of years.

 Non-descendants living in Japan

-Some friends of mine who live in Tokyo made a video explaining all the details of how they managed to live in Japan through a work and student visa.
-I'll leave the video below, they are a lot of fun, I recommend following their channel:
+Some friends of mine who live in Tokyo made a video explaining all the details of how they managed to live in Japan through work and student visas.
+I will leave the video below; they are very entertaining, and I recommend following their channel:

-During my trip to Japan I personally met a friend of Luiz Rafael's who lives in Osaka and another who lives in Kyoto, neither of them have descendants and live in Japan.
+During my trip to Japan, I personally met a friend of Luiz Rafael who lives in Osaka and another who lives in Kyoto; neither of them has descent and lives in Japan.

-Luiz Rafael even interviewed one of them named Roberto and I will leave the video of the interview below and put an end to the myth that non-descendants cannot live in Japan.
+Luiz Rafael even interviewed one of them named Roberto, and I will leave the video of the interview below to quickly dispel the myth that non-descendants cannot live in Japan.

 There are many other examples of foreigners who managed to live in Japan without being of Japanese descent.
-Is that you?
+And you?
 What are you waiting for?
-Run after your dreams, you can do it!
+Go after your dreams, and you can achieve them!

-The people mentioned above are passionate about Japanese culture and have not given up on their dream of living in Japan!
-You shouldn't give up either!
-I made my dreams come true and I keep chasing them!
+The people mentioned above are passionate about Japanese culture and have not given up on the dream of living in Japan!
+You should not give up either!
+I have realized my dreams and continue to pursue them!

 Ways to Live in Japan – Summary and Conclusion

-Some companies ask for Japanese language proficiency test.
-For this, we recommend studying or taking a course such as Japanese Club.
+Some companies require the Japanese language proficiency test.
+For this, we recommend studying or taking a course like Japanese Club.

 How to live in Japan without being of Japanese descent?

-Another simple way is through wedding, however it can be difficult to find a spouse or date from a distance.
-It is not recommended that you marry someone just for the visa interest.
+Another simple way is through marriage, but it can be complicated to find a spouse or date long-distance.
+It is not recommended to marry someone just for the interest in the visa.

-The procedures for obtaining a spouse visa are safe and do not accept fraud.
-Another thing that will make it easier for you to get any type of visa in Japan is to have a completely clean record, Japan looks a lot at people's criminal records and their financial conditions to stay in the country.
+The procedures to obtain a spouse visa are secure and do not accept fraud.
+Another thing that will make it easier for you to obtain any type of visa in Japan is to have a completely clean record; Japan pays a lot of attention to people’s criminal records and their financial conditions to support themselves in the country.

-In addition to studying languages and having knowledge in a certain area, exchange or graduate degrees will help you meet and make friends who can help you get into a great company.
+In addition to studying languages and having knowledge in a specific area, doing an exchange program or postgraduate studies will help you meet and make friends who can help you get into a big company.

 You can apply for a scholarship to Japan or plan to study there through your own investments.
-To get a scholarship we recommend reading our article and seek information from the Japan Foundation, Rotary, MEXT, and Science Without Borders.
+To obtain a scholarship, we recommend reading our article and seeking information from the Japan Foundation, Rotary, MEXT, and Science Without Borders.

-If you want to do an exchange to learn the language, go to college and get a visa to live in Japan.
-We recommend reading the article about Living Japan by clicking here.
+If you want to do an exchange to learn the language, attend college, and obtain a visa to live in Japan, we recommend reading the article about Living Japan by clicking here.